 - Impotence in men

-As with any substance misuse disorder, users will build up a tolerance to Luminal and require larger doses to experience that euphoria.
-Addiction presents itself when people use in the face of dangers such as health or legal troubles.
+As with any substance misuse disorder, users will build up a tolerance to Luminal medication and require larger doses to experience that euphoria.
+Phenobarbital addiction presents itself when people use in the face of dangers such as health or legal troubles.
 The National Institute on Drug Abuse (NIDA) states that addiction is “characterized by an inability to stop using a drug; failure to meet work, social, or family obligations; and, sometimes (depending on the drug), tolerance and withdrawal.”

 People struggling with a Luminal addiction will display some if not most of these signs: